French battleship Diderot: World War I

 In early August 1914, the ship cruised the Strait of Sicily in an attempt to prevent the German battlecruiser Goeben and the light cruiser Breslau from breaking out to the West.
 On 16 August 1914 the combined Anglo-French Fleet under Admiral Auguste Boué de Lapeyrère, including Diderot, made a sweep of the Adriatic Sea.
 The Allied ships encountered the Austro-Hungarian cruiser SMS Zenta, escorted by the destroyer SMS Ulan, blockading the coast of Montenegro.
 There were too many ships for Zenta to escape, so she remained behind to allow Ulan to get away and was sunk by gunfire during the Battle of Antivari off the coast of Bar, Montenegro.
 Diderot subsequently participated in a number of raids into the Adriatic later in the year and patrolled the Ionian Islands.
 From December 1914 through 1917, the ship participated in the distant blockade of the Straits of Otranto while based in Corfu.
 In May 1918, Diderot became flagship of the First Division of the Second Squadron and was transferred that month to Mudros with her sister ships, Mirabeau and Vergniaud, to prevent Goeben from breaking out into the Mediterranean and remained there until the end of the war.

 Postwar

 After the Armistice of Mudros was signed on 30 October between the Allies and the Ottoman Empire, the ship participated in the early stage of the occupation of Constantinople from 12 November to 12 December.
 Diderot was based in Toulon throughout 1919 and was modernized in 1922–25 to improve her underwater protection.
-The ship became a training ship in 1927 and was condemned in on 17 March 1937; sold to M. Gosselin-Duriez on 30 July 1937 for 3,557,010 FF, she arrived at Dunkirk for breaking up on 31 August.
+The ship became a training ship in 1927 and was condemned on 17 March 1937; sold to M. Gosselin-Duriez on 30 July 1937 for 3,557,010 FF, she arrived at Dunkirk for breaking up on 31 August.